Sanoho/Sanoho/README.md

 Full-Stack Developer
 --------------------

-I have been interested in coding for a while and finally decided to take the step by joining the Flatiron Software Engineer course.
+I have been interested in coding for a while and finally decided to take the step by enrolling and graduating from the Flatiron Software Engineer course.
 Through this rigorous curriculum, I learned many skills including Javascript, React, Python, Flask and OOP.

 * 🌍  I'm based in Joplin, MO but willing to relocate if needed.
 * ✉️  You can contact me at [Sanohoang@gmail.com](mailto:Sanohoang@gmail.com)